This Time (Dwight Yoakam album): Composition

 Yoakam renewed his songwriting collaboration with Kostas, which started on his previous album, composing four of the LP's eleven tracks with him.
 As AllMusic critic Thom Jurek notes, "...in Kostas, Yoakam found a writer as interested in textures as in unique ways to use his voice.
 'Two Doors Down' is a stunning example, as is the lone cover on the disc, by Kostas and James House, 'Ain't That Lonely Yet,' where Yoakam moves into Roy Orbison territory with strings and lush backdrops that meld Bakersfield with Pitney's conceptual mini-soundtracks and the arrangements on Jim Reeves' best records."
 First single "Ain't That Lonely Yet" is an orchestrated mid-tempo song featuring a string arrangement by Paul Buckmaster, known for his work with Elton John.
 Yoakam and Kostas also collaborated on the title track, a Buck Owens–inspired groove that Yoakam would introduce in concerts as "psychobilly."

 The songs Yoakam wrote on his own showed continued artistic growth, especially on "A Thousand Miles from Nowhere", which Anderson told the Journal of Country Music was "one of the more experimental songs Dwight has ever written," and added that the song's long outro was inspired by "Layla" by Derek and the Dominos.
-It debuted at #72 on the U.S. Billboard Hot Country Singles & Tracks for the week of June 26, 1993, and eventually peaked at #2.
+It debuted at No. 72 on the U.S. Billboard Hot Country Singles & Tracks for the week of June 26, 1993, and eventually peaked at No. 2.
 The music video for the song was co-directed by Yoakam and Carolyn Mayer, and features Yoakam riding on a Copper Basin Railway train across the Arizona desert, and is shown in two frames showing mostly different views of the train and Yoakam; fellow musician Kelly Willis does a cameo appearance as the young woman standing in a shallow stream.
-Another hit from Yoakam's pen was "Fast as You", which, propelled by its circular "Pretty Woman"-like guitar hook and smoky keyboards, also hit #2 on the country singles chart and landed on the Billboard Hot 100, peaking at #70 and representing Yoakam's commercial zenith.
+Another hit from Yoakam's pen was "Fast as You", which, propelled by its circular "Pretty Woman"-like guitar hook and smoky keyboards, also hit No. 2 on the country singles chart and landed on the Billboard Hot 100, peaking at No. 70 and representing Yoakam's commercial zenith.
 The remaining originals are rooted in country, with the kitschy "Pocket of a Clown" hearkening back to his earlier cover of Lefty Frizzell's "Always Late with Your Kisses" with its prominent background singers, and "Home for Sale," which utilizes the B3 Hammond organ that was introduced on his previous album.

 "A Thousand Miles from Nowhere" was featured as the closing credits music for the film Red Rock West, in which Yoakam also made his film acting debut.
 "Wild Ride" was later covered by Kenny Chesney as a duet with Joe Walsh on Chesney's 2007 album Just Who I Am: Poets & Pirates.